 The company overview

-Precision Containeurs Limited ('a Public Listed Limited Company’) is incorporated in India under Companies Act 1956.
+Precision Containers Limited (‘a Public Listed Limited Company} is incorporated in India under Companies Act 1956.
 The registered office is located at Mumbai

-As per the main object clause, the business of the Company is of manufacturing of Barrels.
+As per the main object clause, business of the Company is of manufacturing of Barrels.

-The Hon’ble National Company Law Tribunal (“NCLT"), Mumbai Bench, vide its order dated 1 Oth March.
-2022 ("NCLT Order") admitted company petition (IB) no. 2146/MB-IV/2019 filed by Stressed Assets Stabilization Fund ("SASF" or "financial creditor") for initiation of Corporate Insolvency Resolution Process (“CIRP”) against the Company u/s 7 of the Insolvency and Bankruptcy Code, 2016 ("the Code").
-The Hon'ble NCLT has confirmed appointment of Mr. Chetan T Shah (Regn no: IBBI/IPA-001/IP-P00026/2016-17/10059) as Resolution Professional vide order dated 26th April 2022.
-As per the provisions of the Code, powers of the Board of Directors are vested with the Resolution Professional.
+The llonble National Company Law Tribunal (“NCLT”), Mumbai Bench, vide its order dated 10th March, 2022 ("NCLT Order") admitted company petition (IB) no. 2146/MB-IV/2019 filed by Stressed Assets Stabilization Fund f'SASF" or "financial creditor") for initiation of Corporate Insolvency Resolution Process (“CIRP”) against the Company u/s 7 of the Insolvency and Bankruptcy Code, 2016 (“the Code”).

-The Hon'ble NCLT, Mumbai Bench has approved the Resolution Plan for the Company vide Order dated 02/05/2023.
-In view of the said order, the status of the Resolution Professional has changed to Monitoring Agent & Erstwhile Resolution Professional
+The HonTDle NCLT, Mumbai Bench has approved the Resolution Plan for the Company vide Order dated 02/05/2023.
+In view of the said order, the status of the Resolution Professional has changed to Monitoring Agent & Erstwhile Resolution Professional.
+Further as per the minutes of the Fourth Meeting of the Monitoring Committee of “Precision Containeurs Limited” it has been decided that new directors of the Corporate Debtor are holding the office as per the terms of the Resolution Plan.
+SASF do not have any objection to the proposed reconstitution of the Boar d of Directors.

 Note: 2 Basis of preparation of Financial Statements